ryanries/PassFiltEx/README.md

   password complexity rules configured via Group Policy.
 The built-in AD password complexity rules only require 3 out of 5 possible different types of characters: Uppercase, Lowercase, Digit, Special, and Unicode.
 This registry setting allows you to require 4 or even 5 out of the 5 possible different character types.
 You may use this registry setting either in combination with the built-in AD password complexity, or without it.
-The value is a bitfield where 1 = require lower, 2 = require upper, 4 = require digit, 8 = require special, 16 = require unicode, and 32 = require either upper or lowercase.
+The value is a bitfield where:

+  - 1 = require lower

+  - 2 = require upper

+  - 4 = require digit

+  - 8 = require special

+  - 16 = require unicode

+  - 32 = require either upper or lowercase.

   You can add these flags together to make combinations.
-E.g., a value of 15 (decimal) means "require lower AND upper AND digit AND special, but not unicode."
+For example, a value of 15 (decimal) means "require lower AND upper AND digit AND special, but not unicode."

 - Comparisons are NOT case sensitive.
+(Though the final password will of course still be case sensitive.)

 - The blacklist is reloaded every 60 seconds, so feel free to edit the blacklist file at will.
 The password filter will read the new updates within a minute.